 - Debt that has been forgiven

-Proof of Expenses
+3. Proof of Expenses

-Many people don’t itemize their returns and therefore fail to bring proof of expenses with them to the tax preparer.
-This is a bad practice, as any deductible expenses that you have which are greater than the standard deduction will reduce the amount of taxes you owe or increase the size of your refund.
-For tax year 2020 (what you’ll file in early 2021), the standard deduction is $12,400 for individuals, $12,800 for married couples filing jointly and $18,650 for those filing as head of household.
-Tax-deductible expenses that can lower your tax burden include:
+Because many people don’t itemize their returns, they fail to bring proof of expenses with them to the tax preparer.
+This is a bad practice, as any deductible expenses you have that are greater than the standard deduction will reduce the amount of taxes you owe or increase the size of your refund.
+For tax year 2025 (which you will file in early 2026), the standard deduction is $15,750 for individuals, $31,500 for married couples filing jointly and $23,625 for those filing as head of household.

 - Self-employment expenses, such as mileage and equipment

-- Un-reimbursed employee business expenses, such as travel and client meals
+- Unreimbursed employee business expenses, such as travel and client meals

 - Certain education expenses related to your job